Q: My child has never wrestled. Will he/she be okay?

 Division IV (12 & under).

-Q: What forms do I need to fill out for my WRMS student to wrestle with the Miami Takedown Club?
+Q: How do I register my Jr. High student to wrestle with the Miami Takedown Club?

-Q: How much will it cost for my WRMS student to wrestle with the Miami Takedown Club?
+Q: How much will it cost for my Jr. High student to wrestle with the Miami Takedown Club?

-A: The Miami Takedown Club will waive the normal $65 registration fee and ONLY charge $30, which will cover the cost of their USA and OKWA cards.
-The club will not profit from the $30, the total amount will be used to obtain the mandatory cards your child needs to wrestle in the tournaments.
+A: The Miami Takedown Club will waive the normal $75 registration fee and ONLY charge $45, which will cover the cost of their USA and OKWA cards and t-shirt.

-In addition to the $30, YOU will be responsible for the tournament entry fee just like our elementary youth club parents are.
+In addition to the $45, YOU will be responsible for the tournament entry fee each weekend just like our elementary youth club parents are.
 The fee is normally $16-$21 and is usually due the Wednesday or Thursday prior to the tournament.
 That fee must be paid on this website under the "Tournament Registration" tab.

-Q: Will there be transportation provided for my WRMS student to and from the tournament?
+Q: Will there be transportation provided for my MJHS student to and from the tournament?

 A: No. This is not a school event.
 You will be responsible for getting your child to and from the tournament.